xC0dex/APIWeaver/README.md

 }
 ```

 That's it.
 You now have a fully functional Swagger UI in your application.
 The UI can be accessed by navigating to `/swagger` in your browser 🥳.
-A more detailed guide with more use cases can be found [here](https://github.com/xC0dex/APIWeaver/blob/main/docs/Getting-Started.md).

 ## Currently supported features

 - Fully functional and configurable Swagger UI